 Explore Darien's significant history at Fort King George Historic Site, home to the oldest English fort remaining on Georgia's coast, and the Burning of Darien Museum, describing the epic events featured in the movie "Glory."

 At the end of the day, dine on local shrimp at Skippers' Fish Camp, relax on a wine cruise, or take a sunset stroll along Darien Waterfront Park; all offer gorgeous views of the river.
 Those who visit in April can enjoy the popular Blessing of the Fleet Festival.

-It's the town General Sherman considered too pretty to burn.
+It's the town General Sherman considered too pretty to burn, and has even been named one of the South's Prettiest Towns by Southern Living.
 Madison in east Georgia is home to beautiful historic residences, a picturesque downtown square, and nearly 4,000 residents.

 Madison's antebellum homes, which comprise one of the state's largest designated National Register of Historic Districts, draw visitors from around the world.
 Each year, the city hosts the Madison in May Tour of Homes and Gardens, which includes such historic residences as the Honeymoon 1851 Mansion and Serenata Farm.
 The annual Holiday Home Tour is equally popular.

 Daily tours also are available at Heritage Hall, a Greek Revival home that was built in 1811, and the Rogers House & Rose Cottage, the latter of which was built by a former enslaved woman in 1891.
 Additionally, exhibits referencing Madison's rich history and cultural arts can be found at the Madison-Morgan Cultural Center, which is housed in a restored 1895 Romanesque Revival building that once was the first graded public schoolhouse in the Southeast.